University Library A to Z

 Within the Primo interface, please select either the "Primo" search space (with mega-index) or the "FU Catalog" searchspace (without mega-index).

-Details for print media in the FU Library System provided through the library portal Primo include library location, call number, and availability for every item in the FU libraries.
+Details for print media in the FU Library System provided through the library portal Primo include library location, call number, loan conditions and availability for every item in the FU libraries.
+Loan renewals can be made in the user account in Primo by yourself.

 More details are to be found on the Circulation Services page.